stijn-dejongh/lovecraft_public_domain/raw_converts/t.md

 was permitted to share in their discoveries.
 The box, whose fastenings were broken by the stroke which had unearthed it, contained many papers and objects of value; but I had eyes for one thing alone.
-It was the porcelain miniature of a young man in a smartly curled bag-wig, and bore the initials &ldquo;J. H.&rdquo; The face was such that as I gazed, I might well have been studying my mirror.
+It was the porcelain miniature of a young man in a smartly curled bag-wig, and bore the initials  "J. H. " The face was such that as I gazed, I might well have been studying my mirror.

   On the following day I was brought to this room with the barred windows, but